SEAGLOW

 The project is carried out by a consortium of 16 international partners:

-NordDanmarks EU-kontor (coordinator), SINTEF Ocean, Teknologisk Institut, Fraunhofer Centre for Maritime Logistics and Services, Research Institutes of Sweden, Fundación AZTI, Food & Bio Cluster Denmark, Low Impact Fishers of Europe, Danish Small-Scale Fishermen's Producer Organization, Bona Fide ApS, Hanstholm Fiskeriforening, Sveriges Fiskares Producentorganisation, Võiste Sadama OÜ, Clean Ocean Coating GmbH, Thai Union, Per Harald M Skibstad
+NordDanmarks EU-kontor (coordinator), SINTEF Ocean, Teknologisk Institut, Research Institutes of Sweden, Fundación AZTI, Food & Bio Cluster Denmark, Low Impact Fishers of Europe, Danish Small-Scale Fishermen's Producer Organization, Bona Fide ApS, Hanstholm Fiskeriforening, Sveriges Fiskares Producentorganisation, Võiste Sadama OÜ, Clean Ocean Coating GmbH, Thai Union, Per Harald M Skibstad, and Fraunhofer Centre for Maritime Logistics and Services.

 Funded by the European Union.
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Climate, Infrastructure and Environment Executive Agency (CINEA).
 Neither the European Union nor the granting authority can be held responsible for them.